zippy84/vtkbool/README.md

 - `SetOperModeToDifference`
 - `SetOperModeToDifference2`

 The alternative is the more generic `SetOperMode`.
 The method must be called with the number of the desired operation, an integer between 0 and 4, with the same meaning as mentioned before.
-After updating the pipeline, the result is stored in the second output, typically accessable with `GetOutputPort(1)`.
-The first output (`GetOutputPort(0)`) contains the contact-lines between the inputs.
-The inputs must be outputs of filters or sources returning vtkPolyData.
-The outputs from this filter are of the same type.

 ### Example